A tax form all employees should receive from their employers

 Box 8 is for any allocated tips you earned.
-An allocated tip is a tip your employer paid you beyond what you already reported.
+An allocated tip is one that your employer paid you beyond what you already reported.
 You may receive allocated tips if the tips you earned yourself weren’t enough to reach a mandatory minimum wage level.
-Someone with allocated tips will need to fill out Form 4137, Social Security and Medicare Tax on Unreported Tip Income with their tax return.
+Someone with allocated tips will need to fill out Form 4137, Social Security and Medicare Tax on Unreported Tip Income, with their tax return.

 Box 9 is empty.

 Box 10 shows any dependent care benefits that your employer provided to you under a dependent care assistance program.
 Your first $5,000 is generally exempt from tax and any amount over $5,000 is included in your regular wages (box 1).
 If you need to determine exactly how much was or wasn’t taxable, fill out Form 2441, Child and Dependent Care Expenses.